coq-community/coqeal/README.md

 This archive is split in four parts:

-- theory (package  CoqEAL_theory), which contains  formal developments in algebra.
+- theory (package  CoqEAL_theory), which contains  formal developments in algebra and optimized algorithms on mathcomp data structures.

-- refinements (package  CoqEAL_refinements), which  contains optimized algorithms with a framework to  ease change of representation during a proof.
+- refinements (package  CoqEAL_refinements), which is a framework to ease change of data representation during a proof.

-- v0.1, a previous version of the framework, for archiving purpose.
+- attic, files to adapt from previous versions of CoqEAL

 - doc, tools for generating documentation out of local documentation.